 The American Competitiveness and Workforce Improvement Act of 1998 (ACWIA), Pub.
-L. No. 105-277, div, C, tit.
+L. No. 105-277, div.
+C, tit.
 IV, § 416(c), 112 Stat.
-2681, imposes quarterly reporting requirements on U.S. Citizenship and Immigrations Services (USCIS) concerning the H-1B petition fees and fee exemptions.1
+2681, imposes quarterly reporting requirements on U.S. Citizenship and Immigration Services (USCIS) concerning the H-1B petition fees and fee exemptions.1

-To fulfill this requirement, USCIS submits the following report to cover the four quarters of Fiscal Year (FY) 2011, October 1, 2010 - September 30, 2011.
+To fulfill this requirement, USCIS submits the following report to cover the four quarters of Fiscal Year (FY) 2012, October 1, 2011 - September 30, 2012.
 The report provides information on:

-- the number of aliens granted H-1B status; - the number of employers requiring an additional ACWIA petition fee as reinstituted by the H-1B Visa Reform Act of 2004 and those exempt from the nonimmigrant H-1B ACWIA petition fee; and - the number of aliens issued visas or otherwise provided H-1B nonimmigrant status pursuant to petitions filed by institutions or organizations described in section 212(p)(1) of the Immigration and Nationality Act (INA).2
+- the number of H-1B petitions; - the number of employers requiring an additional ACWIA petition fee as reinstituted by the H-1B Visa Reform Act of 2004 and those exempt from the nonimmigrant H-1B ACWIA petition fee; and - the number of aliens issued visas or otherwise provided H-1B nonimmigrant status pursuant to petitions filed by institutions or organizations described in section 212(p)(1) of the Immigration and Nationality Act (INA).2